Delivering Biodiversity Net Gain in Greater Manchester

 - Co-ordinated programme of activities to include a range of technical and capacity support

 - Options to support delivery and key leads identified

 Biodiversity Net Gain case studies

-In 2018/19, the Greater Manchester Natural Capital Group worked with developers to retrospectively test Defra’s biodiversity metric on a number of development schemes, in order to begin to understand its implications for development and the natural environment in the city-region.
+The Greater Manchester Natural Capital Group worked with developers to retrospectively test Defra’s biodiversity metric on a number of development schemes, in order to begin to understand its implications for development and the natural environment in the city-region.
 Whilst the metric has subsequently been updated, the following case-studies provide useful summaries of our findings and lesson learned.
 The pilots were submitted by developers, and the Local Planning Authorities do not necessarily endorse the findings but are happy for this work to be shared.

 Biodiversity New Gain webinar

 On Wednesday 10 February 2021, GMCA and CIEEM hosted a Biodiversity New Gain webinar to discuss how Greater Manchester could implement Biodiversity Net Gain across the city region:

 The slides from the webinar can be found below.